Ecommerce personalization: How—and why—to customize your website for your customers + 15 real brand examples

 Another example of a brand expertly using referrer source personalization is Athena Club.
 Search “razor subscription” on Google, and you’ll find an advertisement for their razor subscription.

-They recognize that people who are searching “razor subscription” have a high intent to purchase exactly that Instead of wasting time by sending them to the home page, they land you on the subscription page.
+Athena Club recognizes that people who are searching “razor subscription” have a high intent to purchase exactly that.
+Instead of wasting time by sending them to the home page, they land you on the subscription page.

 The leather accessories brand recently sent out text notifications promoting their Leather + Signature sale.
-Subscribers who clicked through the text were conveniently met with a collection page that included all of the items from the Signature Leather Refresh sale.
+Subscribers who clicked through the text landed on a collection page that included all the items from the sale.

-Another thing to keep in mind here is mobile website optimization—ensure that the user experience is optimized for smartphone and tablet users by limiting pop-ups, making signup forms mobile-friendly, and implementing responsive design.
+Another thing to keep in mind here is mobile website optimization.
+Make sure the user experience is optimized for smartphone and tablet users by limiting pop-ups, making sign-up forms mobile-friendly, and implementing responsive design.

 Ecommerce personalization that just makes sense

-There are experts on the internet that will wax poetic about the power of ecommerce personalization.
-And they aren’t necessarily wrong.
+Experts on the internet love to wax poetic about the power of ecommerce personalization.
+And they’re not necessarily wrong.